OutWrest/oldv2_OutWrest.github.io/_posts/2020-04-12-DawgCTF-Writeup.markdown

 n.close()
 {% endhighlight %}

-All I had to do was to decode the binary output through an online convertor to get the flag.
+All I had to do was to decode the binary output through an online converter to get the flag.

 ## Forensics
 Below is the only one I enjoyed

 # Benford's Law Firm, LLC
-[Benford's Law][Benford-Law] describes frequencies asscoited with leading numbers.
-And I was given many csv files to analyze for any anomalous activities.
+[Benford's Law][Benford-Law] describes frequencies associated with leading numbers.
+And I was given many CSV files to analyze for any anomalous activities.

 ![Benford's Law frequency distribution](/assets/images/DawgCTF/benford.png)

-Using the [Wikipedia page][Benford-Law] I was able to make a script to analyze all the files given and return with the one that was least completant with Benford's Law, suggesting that there has been some anomalous activities.
+Using the [Wikipedia page][Benford-Law] I was able to make a script to analyze all the files given and return with the one that was least compliant with Benford's Law, suggesting that there have been some anomalous activities.

 {% highlight python %}
 import csv